rjkumar0509/Oracle-APEX-Mixed-Region-Print-Generator-Classic-IG/README.md

 # Oracle-APEX-Mixed-Region-Print-Generator-Classic-IG
-Your Oracle APEX reports deserve better.
-Say goodbye to clunky layouts, cut-off tables, and the frustration of printing one region at a time.
-This utility transforms all Classic Reports and Interactive Grids on a page into a single, clean, styled, print-ready document—complete with custom headings, logos, and optional notes or signature sections.

-Description:
 A lightweight JavaScript utility that dynamically renders and prints **Oracle APEX Classic Reports** and **Interactive Grids (IG)** in a clean, styled, and print-ready HTML layout to a single page.

 Designed for use within Oracle APEX applications, this script: